eea76/sqs_dynamodb/readme.md

 - Download and install the Docker client
 - After starting Docker (it just runs in the background; see the menu bar icon to verify), initialize a virtualenv.
 An IDE like PyCharm/IntelliJ can automatically create a virtualenv, or to create one manually do `virtualenv -p python3 venv` while in the project root.
 - Activate the virtualenv if the IDE hasn't already: `source venv/bin/activate`
-- install requirements: `pip3 install -r requirements.txt`
+- Install requirements: `pip3 install -r requirements.txt`

 #### Create Resources
 - We're using localstack so we can do all this locally; otherwise we would need to create resources in AWS, which would incur usage costs.